Brufen Plus 200/12.8

 Do not give BRUFEN PLUS 200/12.8 to children under the age of 12 years.

-Do not use BRUFEN PLUS 200/12.8 if:
+Do not take BRUFEN PLUS 200/12.8 if:

-you are allergic to ibuprofen, codeine phosphate hemihydrate, other opioid analgesics or any medicine including aspirin, other NSAID or any of the ingredients listed at the end of this leaflet.
+you are allergic to ibuprofen, codeine phosphate hemihydrate, other opioid analgesics or any medicine including aspirin, other NSAIDs or any of the ingredients listed at the end of this leaflet.
 Some of the symptoms of an allergic reaction may include:

-asthma, shortness of breath
+asthma, wheezing or shortness of breath

-swelling of the face, lips, tongue or other parts of the body
+swelling of the face, lips, tongue or other parts of the body which may cause difficulty in swallowing or breathing.

-rash, itching or hives on the skin
+Skin rash, itching or hives on the skin

 fainting

-Always check the ingredients to make sure you can use this medicine.
+Always check the ingredients to make sure you can take this medicine.

 you are also taking other medicines that contain one or more NSAID medicine, whether prescribed by your doctor or obtained without prescription.

-you are breastfeeding or planning to breastfeed.
+you are pregnant or you are breastfeeding or planning to breastfeed.

-you are bleeding from the rectum (back passage), have black sticky bowel motions (stools) or bloody diarrhoea
+You have or have had bleeding from the rectum (back passage), have black sticky bowel motions (stools) or bloody diarrhoea.

-you have a stomach or duodenal ulcer or have had one in the past
+you have a stomach or duodenal ulcer or have had one in the past.

-you have or have had a history of ulcerative colitis or Crohn's disease
+you have or have had a history of ulcerative colitis or Crohn's disease.

 you have chronic constipation or severe diarrhoea

-you have shallow breathing
+you have shallow breathing.

-you consume large amounts of alcohol regularly
+you consume large amounts of alcohol regularly.

-you have severe heart, liver or kidney failure
+you have severe heart, liver or kidney failure.

-you are an ultra-rapid CYP2D6 metaboliser
+you are an ultra-rapid CYP2D6 metaboliser.

 you are currently taking a Monoamine oxidase inhibitors (MAOIs) or within 14 days of stopping treatment with a MAOI.